scale-docs/docs/list-your-token/fee-on-transfer-tokens.md

 Exempting the pair `Fees` address will not impact the transfer taxes taking place during trades or any other interactions with the liquidity pool.
 Your rebases or taxes will still work as expected. **This step only removes the taxes/rebases from the trade-fee portion, not the actual trade volume!**

 ## Gauges & Bribes
-Equalizer's Gauges & Bribes are the First DEX to natively support Exotic tokens. **Gauges & Bribes Dont require special exemptions.**
+Scale's Gauges & Bribes do support Exotic tokens. **Gauges & Bribes do not require special exemptions.**

 But make sure to exempt the pair `Fees` address from any transfer-tax, rebase (positive or negative), Reflection rewards or other special features.
-If you dont, you wont be able to enjoy all the features of Equalizer!
+If you dont, you wont be able to enjoy all the features of Scale.farm!

 ## Correcting previously generated fees
 In case you had not whitelisted the Fees address, it could have accrued a deficit of tokens.
 As in, if it ad expected 100 tokens and got only 99, it would think it has 100 but while transferring fees during fees claims, it would encounter an error and revert, since it has just 99 and not 100.